Zhan Ziqian

-According to the historical documents, Zhan Ziquan painted a number of genres and religion paintings which have not survived.
+According to the historical documents, Zhan Ziqian painted a number of genres and religion paintings which have not survived.
 He was especially noted for his paintings of pavilions and people, and horses.
 His paintings of people were particularly lifelike.
 The only painting by him that survives today is Strolling About in Spring, which is a perspective arrangement of mountains.
 It has been cited as the earliest surviving work of Chinese landscape painting or the first shan shui painting.